top of page

 "Americans currently spend $1.2 trillion each year on STUFF we don't need!
 This is why landfill companies are highly profitable, generating 57 billion dollars annually!
 Recycling is definitely not in their mission statement"

 But if you had the chance to sidestep the stress and challenges of our current financial system and gain true social freedom by adopting a simpler way of living, would you take it?
-We indeed have choices—considered radical by some—that are successfully benefiting millions globally.

 With fewer but thoughtfully chosen items, fewer commitments, and less distraction to gain more clarity on what truly matters, more time, and greater peace.
 A minimalist lifestyle involves living with fewer possessions and concentrating on what is important.
 It can help alleviate stress, enhance health, save money and increase happiness